Saving bats and generating more power: Acoustic data is the key

 The skies ahead

 Through current and past work with clients across North America, we are helping to collect data and incorporate EchoPITCH into adaptive-management frameworks.
-A peer-reviewed manuscript will soon be published outlining our findings.
+A peer-reviewed manuscript was published in The Wildlife Society Bulletin in December 2021.

 EchoPITCH™ is a trademark of Stantec.